RIP Tanya: Cameron Park Elephant Dies Leaving One in Isolation

 Tanya died on September 29, 2020 at 40-years-old.
 The average age African elephants die in captivity is just 38.6 years old.
-In the wild, elephants can enjoy life spans comparable to humans — between 70-100 years.
+In the wild, elephants can enjoy life spans comparable to humans — up to 70 years old.
 Female elephants can even remain fertile into their 60s!

 Yet Cameron Park Zoo chose to mislead the public by referring in its press release to managing “geriatric” animals, according to one local news report.